Edit me

 Raw Html#

 By default, all values are automatically escaped to provide better defense against cross-site scripting (XSS).
-In order to output real HTML the raw-string function can be used.
+In order to output unescaped HTML, the raw-string function can be used.

 (html [:span (raw-string "<a></a>")])